If you have an email address, you’ve received spam email hundreds or even thousands of times.

 Promote your event often, and expect a smaller turnout than registration numbers suggest.

-Automated email marketing is a necessity for today’s marketer.
+Email marketing automation is a necessity for today’s marketer.
 By sending out segmented, personalized, automated messages to your audience about relevant topics, you can keep them engaged.
-Engaged users are more receptive to your offers and willing to buy your products or services, when you pitch them.
+Engaged users are more receptive to your offers and willing to buy your products or services.